LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.??.?
+*Released*: ?
+October 2024
+- EditableGridPanel: Remove support for tabs
+- SampleTypeAppContext: change parentDataTypes to an array

 ### version 5.15.0
 *Released*: 17 October 2024
 - Remove properties from `EditableGrid` that support bulk updates when adding to storage